Is there a border?

 Who am I?

 For some, the "South Jutland question", as it was called, was not the most important thing at the time.
-The labor movement was not interested in national issues.
+The labour movement was not interested in national issues.
 Here you were a worker first, a Dane second.
 It did not make sense to discuss how large a part of Schleswig should belong to Denmark when the most important question was: who owns the means of production.
 In Copenhagen, the Syndicalists led the demonstrations in connection with the Easter crisis .

 On Mediestream you can read the Syndicalists' magazine "Solidaritet".